hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide9_20220401.md

 obj.foo();  // => undefined undefined
 ```

-By now, you should be able to understand why this code logs `undefined undefined` instead of `hello world`.
-However, the behavior is not intuitive, so don't worry if you can't see the problem just yet.

-As we've said repeatedly, a function or method's execution context depends solely on how you invoke it, not on how and where it's defined.
-Here, `bar` is invoked as a standalone function on line 9.
+Function or method's execution context depends solely on how you invoke it, not on how and where it's defined.
+Here, `bar` is *invoked as a standalone function* on line 9.
 Thus, its execution context is the global object, not the `obj` object that you may have expected.

 ### 15.2.1 Solution 1: Preserve Context with a Variable in Outer Scope

-One common way to preserve the context in this scenario is to use something like `let self = this` or `let that = this` in the outer function.
+Use something like `let self = this` or `let that = this` in the outer function.
 If you define the `self` or `that` variable -- these names are idiomatic, and not a required name --- in the outer scope, you can use that variable and whatever value it contains inside your nested inner function(s).

 ```js
 let obj = {